 Leaving my signal on, because I'm going to get into the turning lane, and I'm going to turn left here, so just leave my signal on all the way.

 And I come up, until I can I can see the tires of the vehicle in front of me making clear contact with the pavement.

-And, know for the purposes of a road test, it's not you that can see the tires making clear contact with the pavement, but rather it's the examiner sitting over there.
+And, know for the purposes of a driver's test, it's not you that can see the tires making clear contact with the pavement, but rather it's the examiner sitting over there.